leachbj/hsm-emulator/README.md

 ## Quick start

-The simulator runs as a java process
+The simulator runs as a java process.

+Apache Maven is required to compile the code for this project.

+### Compile
+  `mvn package`

+### Run the packaged jar
-  java -jar hsmsim.jar
+  `java -jar target/hsmsim-akka/hsmsim.jar`

-Alternatively the simulator can be deployed as a web application, deploy the hsmsim-war.war to a suitable servlet container.
+Alternatively the simulator can be deployed as a web application, deploy the target/hsmsim-war/hsmsim.war file to a suitable servlet container.

 ## Contributing